DragonflyStats/TechAdmin/User2017/Community.md

 * Short talk events for novices (10 minute a talk)
 * Knowledge Transfer
 * How much has R changed over last 4 years?
 Pipe operator syntax
-* Weekend workshops
+* Weekend workshops : worth coming a distance
-* provide Venues / Volunteer to mentor
+* Provide Venues / Volunteer to Mentor
 * Coder Dojos (for adults)

 * Tough to organize, but organizers still need to make the effort to make their community as inclusive as possible.
+* Venues are a big issue.

 * PyData groups